Learn step by step how to make a smoked eye of round roast beef on ANY grill or smoker!

 - ¼ cup Fresh minced garlic about 10 cloves fresh

-- 1 Tbsp Dried rosemary or can substitute fresh rosemary finely minced
+- 1 tablespoon Dried rosemary or can substitute fresh rosemary finely minced

 - 1 cup Sour cream